MileHacker Logo

 Public Transportation Overview

 Route maps and important hubs exist for the bus and tuk-tuk network.
-The main bus terminal in Guatapé serves as the central hub for buses connecting the town to Medellín and nearby municipalities like El Peñol.
+The main bus terminal in Guatapé serves as the central hub for buses joining the town to Medellín and nearby municipalities like El Peñol.

 Tuk-tuks Motocarros